Patient engagement used to end with a simple reminder text. Now, it's about keeping them…

 Key Elements That Shape a Patient Experience

-Below are some key elements that are commonly involved in defining an exceptional patient experience in health care.
+The elements mentioned below are commonly responsible for defining an exceptional patient experience in healthcare.

-• Post-Care Support: The patient journey does not end after exiting a healthcare facility.
-It is equally important to engage patients afterwards to collect feedback about their experience, push reminders for upcoming appointments, alerts for drug/prescription refills, etc.
+- Post-Care Support: The patient journey doesn’t end after leaving your facility.
+It is equally important to engage patients afterwards to collect feedback about their experience, remind about upcoming visits, etc.

 Top Reasons Why Patient Experience Is Important in Healthcare

 Just like how customers in every industry have growing expectations, patients now expect more from their healthcare providers than just medical treatment.
-They want clear and professional communication, compassionate care, minimal wait times, excellent doctors, clean settings, etc.
+They want clear and professional communication.
+They want minimal wait times, clean settings, etc.

 Better Patient Satisfaction

-There are two things that bind patients and healthcare providers for improved patient satisfaction levels: trust and communication.
-That, however, is only possible when healthcare providers actively listen, communicate clearly, and demonstrate empathy.
-This helps patients feel heard and comfortable that their health concerns are being taken seriously.
+Patient satisfaction relies largely on trust and communication.
+That, however, is only possible when providers actually start listening and showing empathy.
+This assures patients that their health concerns are being taken seriously.

 Better Patient Retention